 However, Smith said that the private sector could take over many operations that, for instance, the county manages.
 She said that "things would be done" if this happened.

 In an Oct.
-2 post on Twitter, Smith said: "During the shutdown, I've decided that Federal lands MUST be controlled by the states."
-She told The Park Record that the closing of national parks is "hurting our country" and that the lands do not belong in federal hands, but with the states.
+2 post on Twitter, Smith said: "During the shutdown, I've decided that Federal lands MUST be controlled by the states.

 When Smith was asked to comment about how Republicans can hope to defund the Affordable Care Act when it was passed as law and deemed constitutional by the Supreme Court, she said the law is not "set in stone."